Recipe by Michael Batt

 Used boneless NY strip steaks instead of rib eyes.
 This marinade gave the steaks a flavor unlike any marinade I've ever used.
 I live in Florida, so I'm accustomed to eating Cuban cuisine (and love it), but this was just really incredibly delicious.
 I had to go to 3 stores to find the cumin "seeds," but I'm glad I did because that's the first flavor that jumps out at you.
 Had this for dinner with black beans and yellow rice garnished with chopped onions and an ear of corn on the cob.
 Just delicious.

-I would have to say that the recipe is good but there is nothing cuban about it.
+I would have to say that the recipe is good.
 I am Cuban and we don't marinate our steaks or meat this way.
-We use garlic, onions, sour oranges in our meat marinades.

 Absolutely delicious marinade!
 So moist and flavorful.
 Made exactly as written, perfect for two steaks.
 You might want to double for more.
 Great grilling recipe, definitely a do over.
 Thanks for sharing with AR.